riccalioliojr/lendico-exercise-1/README.md

 1. Clone the repository.
 2. Using the command line, go inside the directory of the repository.
 3. Execute `mvn clean spring-boot:run`.
 If port 8080 is in use, replace the port number in `application.yml`.
-4. Test using any REST API testing tools, e.g. Postman, by POSTing to `localhost:8080/generate-plan` using the example payload below.
+4. Test using any REST API testing tools, e.g. cURL or Postman, by POSTing to `localhost:8080/generate-plan` using the example payload below.
 If the port number was replaced, use that instead.

 ### Background